 Funding and support

 The Institute for Aegean Prehistory (INSTAP) and the INSTAP Study Center for East Crete (Publication Team) have reliably supported fieldwork and publication processes at Karphi since 2002.
 Our finds are catalogued, recorded, conserved and studied at the Center.
-Staff at the Center have provided labour and advice as an in-kind contribution.
+Staff at the Center and in the Study Team provide labour and expertise as an in-kind contribution.

 The Natural and Environmental Research Council (NERC), UK, supported the processing of radiocarbon dates from the 2008 excavation.

-British School at Athens Fieldwork Grants have covered some field expenses and researchers at the Knossos Research Centre have offered equipment loans.
+British School at Athens Fieldwork Grants have covered some field expenses and researchers at the Knossos Research Centre of the British School at Athens have offered equipment loans.

-The Society of Antiquaries of London supported 3 years of research 2016-19 on the 1930s excavated finds from Karphi and related sites.
+The Society of Antiquaries of London through a Research Grant supported 3 years of research 2016-19 on the 1930s excavated finds from Karphi and related sites.

 The University of Reading Department of Archaeology and University of Manchester Department of Archaeology have provided field equipment loans and various research grants to assist in staff and student travel and subsistence.

 The A.G.
-Leventis Foundation provided support for our mapping, ethnography, and education projects in 2022 and onwards.
+Leventis Foundation provided support for our mapping, ethnography, and education projects in 2022.